Mountain Sky Rabbitry

 That's a lot to consider, so please choose your bun carefully.
 An active, energetic, or explorative bunny is absolutely as loving and sweet as one that's advertised as calm and cuddly!
 The bunnies will simply show their love in different ways.

 It is also important to realize that bunnies are prey animals in the wild.
 They do not naturally like being picked up or held, as holding them cuts off their 'escape route.'
 At Mountain Sky, we hold and pet our bunnies from day one to ensure they are as loving and sociable as possible.
 However, this does not guarantee that your bunny will always let you pick it up or pet it!
 Bunnies have bad days, too, and if your bunny doesn't hop to greet you, just let it have a little sulky time or a bit of time alone.
 Its grudge will disappear over time (whether that's a few minutes or a few days) and your bunny will bounce back to its usual self!
-Below is a list of the bunny personality types we have experienced and will be writing a series on soon.
+We will be writing a series on the bunny personality types we have experienced soon, so be on the lookout for that.

 Overall, the looks of a bunny should not be your main influencing factor in adopting it.
 Temperament is certainly more important and should be highly weighed in the balance of adopting a bunny or any other pet!
 Meet-n-greets are ideal for meeting your perfect companion and are highly recommended.
 To schedule one, please reach out to us through our email, firstname.lastname@example.org